seratch/seratch-slack-types/README.md

 ## How are the types generated

-These types are generated from jSlack library's type definitions in Java + actual JSON responses fetched by running jSlack's unit tests.
-If you're interested in the details, take a look at [jSlack](https://github.com/seratch/jslack).
+These types are generated from jSlack library's type definitions in Java + actual JSON responses fetched by running Slack Java SDK's unit tests.
+If you're interested in the details, take a look at [Slack's Java SDK](https://github.com/slackapi/java-slack-sdk).

 The coverage may not be 100% yet.
 A portion of the properties may be incorrect.
 If you find missing properties or something wrong, let us know here: https://github.com/seratch/seratch-slack-types/issues